Lari Ketner

 Lari Arthur Ketner (February 1, 1977 – October 10, 2014) was an American professional basketball player.
-A 6 ft 9 in, 277 lb forward/center, Ketner played college basketball at the University of Massachusetts Amherst, and was selected by the Chicago Bulls with the 49th overall pick (second round) of the 1999 NBA draft.
+A 6 ft 9 in, 277 lb forward/center, Ketner played college basketball for the UMass Minutemen, and was selected by the Chicago Bulls with the 49th overall pick (second round) of the 1999 NBA draft.

 Career

-Ketner played in two National Basketball Association (NBA) seasons for three teams: Chicago Bulls (1999-2000), Cleveland Cavaliers (1999–2000) and Indiana Pacers (2000-01).
+Ketner played in two National Basketball Association (NBA) seasons for three teams: Chicago Bulls (1999–2000), Cleveland Cavaliers (1999–2000) and Indiana Pacers (2000–01).
 He averaged 1.4 points, 1.4 rebounds, and 0.1 assists.
 After his brief NBA career, Lari tried a few minor league basketball teams.
 He played in the Continental Basketball Association (CBA) for the Fort Wayne Fury and Idaho Stampede.
-On January 1, 2005 while standing outside of a nightclub talking to associates, Lari was shot eight times by an unknown person, ultimately ending his basketball career.
+On January 1, 2005, while standing outside of a nightclub talking to associates, Lari was shot eight times by an unknown person, ultimately ending his basketball career.
 Lari later followed his passion of working with disadvantaged children by working at several group homes in his hometown of Philadelphia.